The Use of e-Signatures Professional Considerations in Collaborative Practice

 Alberta legislation defines restricted activities as those procedures or services that pose significant risk and require a high level of professional competence to be performed safely.
 Restricted activities may only be performed by persons authorized by their regulatory College to do so.
 Regulated speech-language pathologists and audiologists should only perform those restricted activities that they are competent to perform and that are appropriate to their area of practice.
 A speech-language pathologist who is a regulated member of ACSLPA is authorized to perform the following restricted activities in relation to or as part of providing a health service: to insert air under pressure into [...]

 Protocol: Consistent with Competency Profiles for the professions, a protocol outlines the specific clinical criteria, activities, and procedures that should be adhered to by regulated members in the provision of specific professional services.
 Protocols are evidence informed.
-Pediatric Amplification Protocol Protocol for Audiological Referral to Otolaryngology Swallowing (Dysphagia) and Feeding Protocol - Revised February 2022 Supplement: Drooling References
+Pediatric Amplification Protocol Protocol for Audiological Referral to Otolaryngology Swallowing (Dysphagia) and Feeding Protocol Supplement: Drooling References

 Position Statement: Sets out the official position or stand of “the College” on an issue or matter that is significant to the professions, and to outside agencies or groups.
 Recording Currency Hours During Pandemic-Related Redeployment Role of the SLP in Assessing Capacity for Decision-Making by Adults with Communication Disorders Vaccine Hesitancy

 Advisory Statement: Provides direction to ensure regulated members have information to comply with legislation, standards, and other minimum requirements.
-Audiology Virtual Practice Considerations for Discontinuing Speech-Language Pathology Services Due to Layoff Infection Prevention Control: Reusable and Single-Use Medical Devices Use of the Protected Title "Doctor" When Providing a Health Service Authorization Criteria and Application for Use of the Protected Title ‘Dr’ Using Your Protected Professional Designation the Right Way
+Audiology Virtual Practice Considerations for Discontinuing Speech-Language Pathology Services Due to Layoff COVID - 19 Management Infection Prevention Control: Reusable and Single-Use Medical Devices Use of the Protected Title "Doctor" When Providing a Health Service Authorization Criteria and Application for Use of the Protected Title ‘Dr’ - Audiology Authorization Criteria and Application for Use of the Protected Title ‘Dr’ - SLP Using Your Protected Professional Designation the Right Way

 Guideline: Provides guidance to regulated members to support them in the clinical application of Standards of Practice.
-Anti-Racist Service Provision for Speech-Language Pathologists and Audiologists Assessment of Children Who are English Language Learners Canadian Guidelines on Auditory Processing Disorder In Children and Adults Clinical Documentation and Record Keeping - Revised June 2021 Supplement: What Constitutes Timely Documentation?
-Concurrent Practice Hearing Screening Informed Consent for Service Guideline Speech-Language Pathologists' and Audiologists' Guideline for Working with Support Personnel Supplemental Article - Working with Support Personnel Supplement: Supervision Tips Therapeutic Relationships, Professional Boundaries and the Prevention of Sexual Abuse and Sexual Misconduct Schedule [...]
+Anti-Racist Service Provision for Speech-Language Pathologists and Audiologists Assessment of Linguistically Diverse Clients Clinical Documentation and Record Keeping - Revised June 2021 Supplement: What Constitutes Timely Documentation?
+Concurrent Practice Hearing Screening Guideline and Protocol Informed Consent for Service Guideline Speech-Language Pathologists' and Audiologists' Guideline for Working with Support Personnel Supplemental Article - Working with Support Personnel Supplement: Supervision Tips Therapeutic Relationships, Professional Boundaries and the Prevention of Sexual Abuse and Sexual Misconduct Schedule 1 - Examples of Potential Sexual Abuse and Sexual Misconduct [...]